Data4i/LearningPytorch/README.md

 # LearningPytorch

-- *00 files is where i learn pytorch fundamentals like tensors and so on*
+- *00 files is where I learn PyTorch fundamentals like tensors and so on*

-- *01 files is where i learn how gradient desent works and how to create an fit a model using pytorch*
+- *01 files is where I learn how gradient descent works and how to create and fit a model using PyTorch*

-- '02 files is where i learn how to apply what i learned in 01 to a more consise dataset and deal with basic classification tasks'
+- '02 files is where I learn how to apply what I learned in 01 to a more concise dataset and deal with basic classification tasks'
+  -`Happy`